 Prescriptive projects may not combine their project with a custom project at the same time and location.
+A prescriptive custom space heating project cannot apply for custom space heating incentives at the same time and location.
 For example, a prescriptive project which relied on a central ASHP system could not also seek custom incentives for installation of a complementary ERV/HRV.